-CorelDRAW Graphics Suite 2020
+CorelDRAW Graphics Suite 2021

-CorelDRAW® Graphics Suite 2020 offers fully-integrated applications - CorelDRAW® 2020, Corel PHOTO-PAINTTM 2020, and Corel Font ManagerTM 2020 - and complementary plugins that cover everything from vector illustration and page layout, to photo editing, bitmap-to-vector tracing, web graphics, and font management.
+CorelDRAW® Graphics Suite 2021 offers fully-integrated applications - CorelDRAW® 2021, Corel PHOTO-PAINTTM 2021, and Corel® Font Manager 2021 - and complementary plugins that cover everything from vector illustration and page layout, to photo editing, bitmap-to-vector tracing, web graphics, and font management.

-CorelDRAW 2020 Workspace
+CorelDRAW 2021 Workspace

-With the Welcome Screen, you can quickly start or open a document, access online learning videos and other learning resources, and get inspired by a gallery of original artwork created with CorelDRAW Graphics Suite.
+With the Welcome Screen, you can quickly start or open a document, choose a workspace that suits your needs, access online learning videos and other learning resources, and get inspired by a gallery of original artwork created with CorelDRAW Graphics Suite.
 Plus, discovery files can help you get started quickly with both CorelDRAW and Corel PHOTO-PAINT.